timothywtan/sinatra-students/README.md

 Rakefile
 ```

-It's important the before you start the project, each of you read the codebase as it currently stands.
+It's important that before you start the project, each of you read the codebase as it currently stands.
 Every file we've given you has comments in it explaining how it works.

 ## Bundle